Supreme x Wu-Tang Clan RZA Meissen Mug

 About the original

-Meissen is Europe's oldest porcelain manufactory, founded in 1710 in Saxony after Johann Friedrich Bottger fired the first European hard-paste porcelain and Augustus the Strong chartered a royal workshop in the Albrechtsburg.
-Its crossed-swords mark, introduced in 1720, is one of the oldest trademarks still in use.
-The FW25 Supreme collab is an 8.45 oz hand-decorated porcelain mug made in Germany, white with gold-leaf rim and foot bands and a gold-leaf Wu-Tang W logo on the side; Meissen's crossed swords are applied on the underside.
+Meissen is Europe's oldest porcelain manufactory, founded in 1710 in Saxony after the alchemist Johann Friedrich Bottger fired the first European hard-paste porcelain in 1708 and Augustus the Strong chartered a royal workshop in the Albrechtsburg fortress at Meissen the following year.
+Its crossed-swords mark, taken from the arms of the Electorate of Saxony and introduced in 1720, is one of the oldest trademarks still in continuous use.
+The FW25 Supreme x Wu-Tang Clan collab, designed in coordination with RZA, is an 8.45-ounce hand-decorated porcelain mug made in Germany, white with gold-leaf rim and foot bands and a gold-leaf Wu-Tang W on the side; Meissen's crossed swords are applied on the underside, indicating the piece is a first-quality factory issue.

 About Meissen